-Inter est Rate Fair Value [ December 31 Notional Principal Amount Paid (USD) Received (USD) 2016 (CAD) 2015 (CAD) Maturity Effective date USD80.0 million 1.047% 3-month LIBOR \$ 0 \$(253.0) September 13, 2016 September 13, 2013
+Interest Rate at D Fair Value December 31 Notional Principal Amount Paid (US\$) Received (US\$) 2016 (C\$) 2015 (C\$) Maturity Effective Date US\$80.0 million (3-month LIBOR \$ 0 \$ (253.0) ,

 The Company has in place numerous aluminum derivative contracts (hedging item) that are used to fix the price the Company is required to pay for its anticipated aluminum manufacturing requirements (hedged item).
-These derivative contracts have a fair value of 68 (2015 - (1,358)), which is included in derivative instruments.
+These derivative contracts have a fair value of \$68 (2015 - (\$1,358)), which is included in derivative instruments.
 Aluminum is the major raw material used in the Container Segment.
 The Company uses these contracts along with fixed-price customer contracts to minimize the impact of aluminum price fluctuations.
 The Company does not enter into these contracts for speculative purposes.